 Sign up for Winter Orientation at my.hofstra.edu

-You will receive an email confirmation sent to your Hofstra email address with in two business days with details on check-in times and location.
+You will need your Hofstra network ID and password.
+After you sign up, an email confirmation will be sent to your Hofstra email address within two business days with details on check-in times and location.

 View the Schedule of Events

 The Winter Orientation schedule will be posted in early January 2019

 Our student organizations and departments have planned many events, programs and activities to help your transition to Hofstra.

 Read our FAQ or contact the Office of Student Leadership and Engagement: